nbehmane/cphilosophy/README.md

 # C Philosophy
-### Nima Behmanesh

 ## There really isn't a philosophy
-- This repo is just hold all my C ideas.
+- This repo holds all my C ideas/experiments.
 - This contains:
 	- Style ideas
 	- Little tools
+	- Code hacks (things you should never do but are fun to look at)
 	- Implementation ideas (e.g pattern matching, objects,...)
+		- making C do things I don't think everyone associates with it